pjeby/regenerator-loader/README.md

 To use it, install it in your project's local `node_modules`, then simply add `regenerator!` to the start of the `require()` string for any module that uses generators.
 Or, to avoid cluttering up your code with prefixes, use Webpack's standard configuration methods to specify `regenerator` as a  preloader, postloader, or normal loader for whatever modules you want.

-The simplest method of all, however, is just to specify it as a post-loader for your *entire project*, since modules without generator functions will not be affected.
-(The Regenerator module uses a simple regular expression test to bypass such modules, so no time is wasted parsing or compiling them.)
+The simplest method of all, however, is just to specify it as a post-loader for your *entire project*, since modules without generator functions will not be affected.  regenerator-loader uses a simple regular expression test to bypass such modules, so no time is wasted parsing or compiling them.)

-### Source Maps and Debug Support

-Because Facebook's Regenerator module doesn't fully support source maps yet, any modules that contain generator functions will not have a source map.
-(However, since only those modules that actually contain generator functions will be affected, it should still be safe to use this loader for *all* modules in your project.
-The other modules will retain their source maps, if applicable.)
+(Note: because Regenerator itself does not yet officially support source maps, no source map will exist for modules containing async or generator functions.
+Source maps are passed through unchanged for other modules, though, so you can still use regenerator-loader as a project-wide post-loader.)

+### The Regenerator Runtime

-To save space, only one copy of the *minimized* Regenerator runtime is included in your project by default.
-Instead of including the runtime in each module, a `require('regenerator/runtime/min')` prefix is added to the beginning of those modules that actually include generator functions, to ensure that the runtime will be initialized before any generator functions are defined or used.
+To save space, only one copy of the Regenerator runtime is included in your project by default.
+Instead of including the runtime in each module, a  `require()` statement is added to the beginning of those modules that actually include generator functions, to ensure that the runtime will be initialized before any generator functions are defined or used.

-Therefore, if you need to use the development version of the Regenerator runtime, you should configure Webpack to alias all references to `regenerator/runtime/min` with `regenerator/runtime/dev`, so that your project will use the un-minimized version instead.
+### What's New In 2.0

+Due to changes in Regenerator, regenerator-loader 2.0 no longer distinguishes between a development and minimized Regenerator runtime (since Regenerator doesn't any more, either).

+(This change is considered breaking because if you were previously relying on the distinction between runtimes, or for whatever reason are expecting the generated requires to still reference `regenerator/runtime/min`, you'll need to change your build setup.
+If you have no idea what I'm talking about, then you aren't relying on it and you can just go ahead and upgrade.)

+The only other change is that now regenerator-loader implements its own, slightly more strict check for whether a module contains generator or async functions, as the current version of Regenerator has occasional false positives.
+A module will *only* be processed by Regenerator if it contains a `function *` or `async function` somewhere, even if it's in a comment.
+(And the resulting processed code will only be used if the generated code references the Regenerator runtime; otherwise, the unprocessed original source  is used.)